Best Map API for Location-Based Services: Mapbox vs Google Maps vs OpenStreetMap

 Pros & cons of using Google Maps

-Google Maps is based on reliable navigation data and has over one billion monthly active users, making it the most popular service.
-Let’s pay attention to its main pros and cons:
+Google Maps is based on reliable navigation data and has over one billion monthly active users.
+Here’re the pros and cons, that you can come across with when working with Google Maps.

-With Google satellites, Street View cars, and custom fixes, Google’s geographic coverage is considered the best.
+With Google satellites, Street View cars, and custom fixes, Google’s geographic coverage is top-notch.

-The JSON-like syntax used by Google Maps is loaded immediately along with the map.
-You can control the visibility, color, and transparency of all map elements.
+Google Maps use the JSON-like syntax that gets loaded instantly along with the map.
+It dive you the opportunity to can control the visibility, color, and transparency of all map components.

 Most smartphone and computer users are familiar with the Google Maps interface, which will likely inspire a sense of trust when interacting with the version built into your application.